Vinaysv18/Flatris-LAB/README.md

 Also see [elm-flatris](https://github.com/w0rm/elm-flatris).

-This is test edit of the flatris Readme by vinay
+This is test edit of flatris read me by vinay